skorks/better-vim-config/cheatsheet.md

 ------------------------------------
 * ctrl-] - go to tag under cursor
 * ctrl-t - go back to where you were after having jumped to tag
+* ctrl-w ctrl-] - open tag under cursor in a horizontal split
+* ctrl-\ - open tag under cursor in a new tab
+* ctrl-W c - close the currently open tab

 Abbreviations
 ----------------------------------